Classification: Antimicrotubule Agent/Vinca Alkaloid

-Vinblastine is a member of the vinca alkaloid family of chemotherapy drugs.
-The drug works by interfering with cell division, which leaves the tumor unable to grow and spread.
+Vinblastine is a member of the vinca alkaloids family of chemotherapy agents.
+These medications work by interfering with cell division, which leaves the tumor unable to grow and spread.
 Vinblastine was developed from the Madagascar periwinkle plant.

 How to Take Vinblastine

-This medication is given through an IV (into a vein) by a trained professional.
+This medication is administered intravenously (IV, into a vein), by a trained professional.
 Specific dosage and dosing schedule depends on the person's size and the type of cancer being treated.

-This medication is a "vesicant".
-This means that even when carefully and correctly administered by trained personnel, this drug may cause feeling of burning and pain.
-There is a risk that this drug may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
+This medication is a vesicant.
+Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
+There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.

 Possible Side Effects of Vinblastine

 There are a number of things you can do to manage the side effects of vinblastine.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: